Susmita1703/Power-BI-Project-for-Revenue-Optimization/README.md

+# Raw data 📂
-**Raw data** utilized for this project can be accessed here: [Dirty Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Online%20Retail.xlsx)
+utilized for this project can be accessed here: [Dirty Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Online%20Retail.xlsx)

-I successfully cleaned 9.23% of the data and performed feature engineering by adding new columns.
-Click here to see the cleaned dataset: [Cleaned Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/onlinr%20store%20cleaned%20data%20.zip)
+**I successfully cleaned 9.23% of the data and performed feature engineering by adding new columns.
+Click here to see the cleaned dataset:** [Cleaned Dataset](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/onlinr%20store%20cleaned%20data%20.zip)

-This is the link to the Power BI visualization, which provides valuable insights to assist the CEO and CMO in decision-making: [Power BI Visualization](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Power%20BI.pbix)
+This is the link to the Power BI visualization, which provides valuable insights to assist the CEO and CMO in decision-making 📊: [Power BI Visualization](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Power%20BI.pbix)

-Conclusions and findings from this analysis are presented in [this document](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Tcs%20presentation..pptx)
+# 📌 Conclusions and findings from this analysis are presented in [this document](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/Tcs%20presentation..pptx)

 [vedio presentaion](https://github.com/Susmita1703/Power-BI-Project-for-Revenue-Optimization/blob/main/VEDIO%20FOR%20FOREDGE%20TCS.mp4)